psychbruce/bruceR/README.md

 ## User Guide
 ### Loading `bruceR`
+> *We are all standing on the shoulders of giants.*

+`bruceR` depends on some important packages (listed as follows) and also automatically installs many other useful packages for users.
+Many functions in `bruceR` are extensions of the functions in these packages.

-Once you load `bruceR`, it will also load the following packages that are most commonly used:
+Once you load `bruceR` to the global environment with `library()`, it will also load 7 packages most commonly used:
 - `rio`: Data input/output for many file formats within one function.
 - `glue`: Paste and print in an elegant manner.
 - `dplyr`: Data manipulation and preprocessing.